NCERT Book Solutions Class 6 Our Pasts – I Chapter 5

 - A closer look – (b) Vajji

-Students can access the chapter wise answers of the History, Geography and Civics by visiting NCERT Solutions Class 6 Social Science page at BYJU’S.
+Students can access the chapter-wise answers of the History, Geography and Civics by visiting NCERT Solutions Class 6 Social Science page on BYJU’S website.

 Frequently Asked Questions on NCERT Solutions for Class 6 History Chapter 5